-Despite the fact that this procedure appears bizarre, instant potatoes are a fantastic bait for fast killing mice.
+Even though this procedure appears bizarre, instant potatoes are fantastic bait for fast-killing mice.
 Instant potatoes are dehydrated potatoes that may be purchased from any local or online retailer.

 - Place the instant potato flakes in areas where rats are frequently seen or near infested areas.

-- When the rat consumes them, the potato flakes begin to expand in the stomach.
+- When the rat consumes them, the potato flakes expand in the stomach.